Frozen Dead Guy Days, Colorado, USA

 Frozen Dead Guy Days Schedule

-Kicking off with Grandpa’s Blue Ball, featuring three live bands and the coronation of the Ice Queen & Grandpa Costume Contest winners, highlights include: live music showcases in three giant heated tents – ReAnimate Yourself, Not Yet Dead in Ned, Bacon, Bourbon & Brews; screenings of Grandpa’s Still in the Tuff Shed – a documentary detailing the full history of Bredo Morstol and his after-death adventures; a Frozen Dead Guy lookalike competition and costumed polar plunging for those brave or barking mad enough to go for a dip at this time of year in Colorado – which usually means breaking the ice first.
+Kicking off with Grandpa’s Blue Ball, featuring three live bands and the coronation of the Ice Queen & Grandpa Costume Contest winners, highlights include: live music showcases in three giant heated tents, – ReAnimate Yourself, Not Yet Dead in Ned, Bacon, Bourbon & Brews as well as the Tweener Stage; screenings of Grandpa’s Still in the Tuff Shed – a documentary detailing the full history of Bredo Morstol and his after-death adventures; a Frozen Dead Guy lookalike competition and costumed polar plunging for those brave or barking mad enough to go for a dip at this time of year in Colorado – which usually means breaking the ice first.

 As if that weren’t enough, the discerning ice-lover can also enjoy the slow-mo parade of hearses, coffin racing, frozen t-shirt contests, icy turkey bowling, frozen salmon tossing, human foosball – something akin to giant table football –, brain freeze contests, frozen fix-a-flat competitions, ice and snow sculpting, frozen dead poet slam, the Newly Dead Game, a silent disco, and work by many local artists and crafters, as well as a range of festival-appropriate food and beverage options.